k-paxian/dart-package-publisher/README.md

 Continuously Test & Publish Dart and Flutter Package To Pub.dev When Version Changed

+## Prerequisite

+You have to be a [Verified Publisher][4] to be able to publish from GH action w/o `Pub needs your authorization to upload packages on your behalf` check in console.

 ## The Challenge

 Usually, when you are trying to `pub lish` your Dart package (or `pub publish` your Flutter package) and your `pubspec.yaml` has *the same* version as already published, you'll have a non zero exit code from `pub` tool and